airbytehq/airbyte/airbyte-ci/connectors/pipelines/README.md

 ### <a id="format-check-command"></a>`format check all` command

 This command runs formatting checks, but does not format the code in place.
 It will exit 1 as soon as a failure is encountered.
-To fix errors, use `airbyte-ci format fix all`.
+To fix errors, use `airbyte-ci format fix all`

 Running `airbyte-ci format check` will run checks on all different types of code.
 Run `airbyte-ci format check --help` for subcommands to check formatting for only certain types of files.